videolan/x265/doc/reST/cli.rst

 	parameters to meet those requirements but it will never raise them.
 It may enable VBV constraints on a CRF encode.

-	Also note that x265 determines the decoder requirement level in three steps.
+	Also note that x265 determines the decoder requirement profile and level in three steps.
 First, the user configures an x265_param structure with their suggested encoder options and then optionally calls x265_param_apply_profile() to enforce a specific profile (main, main10, etc).
-Second, an encoder is created from this x265_param instance and the :option:`--level-idc` and :option:`--high-tier`
+Second, an encoder is created from this x265_param instance and the :option:`--level-idc` and
-	parameters are used to reduce bitrate or other features in order to enforce the target level.
+	:option:`--high-tier` parameters are used to reduce bitrate or other features in order to enforce the target level.
 Finally, the encoder re-examines the final set of parameters and detects the actual minimum decoder requirement level and this is what is signaled in the bitstream headers.
 The detected decoder level will only use High tier if the user specified a High tier level.

-	Lastly, x265 will signal an all-intra encode using the appropriate range extension intra profile, unless it knows that the encode will be a single frame in which case it will signal a Still Picture profile if one is appropriate.
-However, it makes this determination based on param.totalFrames but this parameter is not always set.
+	The signaled profile will be determined by the encoder's internal bitdepth and input color space.
+If :option:`--keyint` is 0 or 1, then an intra variant of the profile will be signaled.

-	Particularly when the CLI is used in stdin streaming mode or when used by third-party applications.
+	If :option:`--total-frames` is 1, then a stillpicture variant will be signaled, but this parameter is not always set by applications, particularly not when the CLI uses stdin streaming or when libx265 is used by third-party applications.

 Mode decision / Analysis